marcopennekamp/lore/specification/structs-traits-shapes.md

 ### Structs

 A **struct** describes the type and representation of user-defined data.
 In concrete terms, a struct is a set of **properties** (immutable and, if you must, mutable) allowing optional default values.
-A struct can **implement** any number of traits, which together determine the functions that must be implemented for the struct and, together with shape types, the properties a struct must contain.
+A struct can **extend** any number of traits, which together determine the functions that must be implemented for the struct and, together with shape types, the properties a struct must contain.
 An instance of a struct, also called a struct value or simply struct, can be **constructed** using one of two provided syntaxes.
 As structs describe actual instances, a struct type is **always concrete and never abstract**.

 Structs do not support **inheritance** in and of themselves.
 Traits are the mechanism to facilitate inheritance, which has the huge advantage of cleanly separating the concerns of data representation (structs) and abstract structure/behavior (traits, shapes).